 Two Roads is derived from a Robert Frost poem.
 We try to live by taking the road less traveled.
 Even if we’re making a popular beer like an IPA, we always do something to make the beer our own and hope a consumer notices the difference.

 Another aspect of our brewery is that we purchased an old 100,000-square foot factory and rehabbed it.
 Too many craft breweries outgrow their space and have to move.
 We wanted to build it big and build it once, but we couldn’t do that and start our brand from scratch.
 So, our facility is also a contract brewing facility and roughly half of our space is used by other craft brewers.
-In terms of production, Two Roads Brewing is #47 out of 8,000 or so facilities according to the most recent Brewer’s Association rankings.
+In terms of production, Two Roads Brewing is #44 in the U.S. according to the most recent Brewer’s Association rankings.
 But if counting our overall production, including our contract brewing, we’d be much higher on the list.

 Mid-March is our second anniversary of Area Two Experimental Brewing—an experimental brewery that we started two years ago and built from the ground up.
 As we speak, we are installing a distillery in Area Two.